OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 #### Math in Python

-In this code example, as well as others, you will notice that integer numbers including a decimal place, regardless if it is necessary.
+In this code example, as well as others, you may notice that integer numbers include a decimal place.
 The reason is that python will interpret the number as a floating point number and not an integer type.
-The former allows for decimal point precision in calculation unlike the latter.
+For precision calculations involving decimals, interpreting numbers as integers can cause lots of errors.

-To see the difference for yourself, run the following code:
+To see the difference for yourself, run the following code in python:

 ```
 print 4/3